BioMartinez/BioMartinez/README.md

 - Automatic tests with Playwright (AAA, DRY, POM, GIT, Prettier)
 - Visual Studio Code

+I'm in the middle of a thirty-day challenge with [Postman](https://quickstarts.postman.com/guide/30-days-of-postman/#0) : Day #14

 Since January 2024, I have also been working for uTest as a tester.

 [![My Skills](https://skillicons.dev/icons?i=js,ts,nodejs,git,github,vscode,postman,discord)](https://skillicons.dev)